Bombardier chairman requests pay reduction amid public outrage

 Total compensation for the Montreal-based manufacturer’s top five executives and Beaudoin was $43.4 million in 2016, up from $29.1 million the year before.

-The Quebec government gave Bombardier roughly $1.3 billion in 2016 while the federal government recently announced a $496.23-million loan package for the firm’s CSeries and Global 7000 aircraft programs.
+The Quebec government gave Bombardier roughly $1.3 billion in 2016 while the federal government recently announced a $496.2-million loan package for the firm’s CSeries and Global 7000 aircraft programs.

 Provincial Economy Minister Dominique Anglade said earlier Friday that the decision to award hefty executive pay increases outraged Quebecers.